Powersurge/pi-fi-gallery/readme.txt

  * A computer or virtual machine running Windows or OSX to obtain the MAC address and upload key of your Eye-Fi card.

 Additional requirements of the Single File PHP Gallery can be viewed in the README-gallery text file.

+IMPORTANT INFORMATION

+ * Make sure your Raspberry Pi is running Rasbian Jessie or Jessie Lite.
+The included pi-setup script assumes that you are, and will most likely not finish successfully if you aren't.
+Also make sure that your Pi user is set up with a unique password (not 'raspberry'!)

+ * Make sure that your Pi connects to a wi-fi network.
+Since the Eye-Fi card transmits your images wirelessly, your Raspberry Pi needs to be connected to the wi-fi network in order to receive the images.
+In other words, your place needs to have wi-fi of some sort (access point, wireless router, etc).

+ * A fast internet connection is probably necessary if you take a lot of pictures with your camera.

+Additional important information of the Single File PHP Gallery can be viewed in the README-gallery text file.

 HOW TO USE / QUICK START